robotamer/robotamer.github.com/md/md2static/Features.md

  * Automated git add, commit and push
  * Menus are automaticly created from files in each folder
  * You can have a sidebar file in each folder that gets added to the sidebar below the auto generated menu
+ * We have a last modified date on each page.
+This date is exracted from git for each file in the md folder

 Roadmap
 --------